 This is not a place for those with a queasy stomach – animal heads and carcasses hang from hooks in front of passersby and butchers carve the meat in open stalls.

-Around the market, there are many shops that sell traditional Greek products.
 I recommend making a stop by Miran for a glimpse into old-Athens and sample their excellent cured meats.

 Hours: daily, except Sunday 7 am – 6 pm

 17. Visit the Metro Station Mini-Museums

 During preparation for the 2004 Summer Olympic Games in Athens, the metro system was expanded, including a brand new line connecting the new airport to the center (the blue line).

 Parts of this line had to be dug essentially by hand to preserve artifacts that were buried beneath the current city.

 These metro stops now serve as mini-museums displaying some of the ancient statuary, gravestones, oil lamps, and vases from the 5th century BC that were found during the dig.

 The most interesting stations to check out are Syntagma, also home to the tomb of the unknown soldier, and Monastiraki stations.